PoemaIX/KSKB-IX/docs/index-en.md

 PeeringDB: [https://www.peeringdb.com/ix/3792](https://www.peeringdb.com/ix/3792)
 IXPDB: [https://ixpdb.euro-ix.net/en/ixpdb/ixp/1061/](https://ixpdb.euro-ix.net/en/ixpdb/ixp/1061/)

-Meanwhile a number of new technologies are aviable, such as `IPv6 Link-local address`, `Multiprotocol BGP` and `Extended Next Hop(RFC 5549)` but only a few networks are using it.
+Meanwhile a number of new technologies are avilable, such as `IPv6 Link-local address`, `Multiprotocol BGP` and `Extended Next Hop(RFC 5549)` but only few networks are using it.
-If those technologies are aviable, but why we don't use it?
-So, I decide to use it ay my IXP.
+If those technologies are avilable, but why we don't use it?
+So, I decide to use it at my IXP.

 ## Join